spthermo/STCAE/README.md

 ## A Deep Learning Approach To Oject Affordance Segmentation
-Code and samples of the ICASSP "A Deep Learning Approach To Oject Affordance Segmentation" paper are provided in this repo.
+This repo contains code and data samples from our paper "A Deep Learning Approach To Oject Affordance Segmentation" (to appear in [ICASSP 2020](https://2020.ieeeicassp.org/)).

 ## Model Overview